 The success of the Company will be largely dependent upon the performance of its key officers, employees and consultants.
 Local mineral deposits and mining operations depend on a number of factors, not the least of which is the technical skill of the exploration and mining personnel involved.
-The success of the Company is largely dependent on the performance of its key personnel including its Chief Executive Officer and Vice President of Exploration and Development.
+The success of the Company is largely dependent on the performance of its key personnel.
 Failure to retain key personnel or to attract or retain additional key individuals with necessary skills could have a materially adverse impact upon the Company's success.
 The Company has not purchased any "key man" insurance with respect to any of its directors, officers or key employees and has no current plans to do so.